Portrait Drawing With Stephen Bauman

-At The Florence Academy of Art, skill in drawing is considered fundamental to perfection in painting, sculpture or other art form.
-This course is designed to strengthen the student’s visual relationship with three-dimensional form, allowing you to confront the human figure, and eventually to paint or sculpt with accuracy.
+In making representational artworks, skill in terms of accuracy and design, are fundamental to perfection in drawing or sculpture.
+This course is designed to strengthen the student’s visual relationship with three-dimensional form, allowing you to confront portraiture, and eventually to draw and scuplt with accuracy and clear intent.

-Students will be working with pencil and white chalk, and will be guided through the process of toning their own paper.
-There will be an introduction on a variety of drawing papers available and the ways that different kinds of dyes affect the transparency and value of a drawing.
+Students will be working during the first half of the day with graphite pencils and will be guided through the process of toning their own paper during the drawing portion of the workshop.
+There will be an introduction to a variety of drawing papers available and the ways these can be toned by hand.

-The class will work on one long pose, focusing on proportion, line quality, light impression and atmosphere.
-Students receive daily individual critiques to help guide them towards a fully resolved and accurate drawing.
+Portrait anatomy and structure are studied from various points of view, with particular attention paid to the anatomical construction of its parts: the skull, ear, eye, nose and mouth.
+The class will work on one long pose- focusing on structure, proportion, line quality, light impression and atmosphere.
+Students will receive daily individual critiques to help guide them towards a fully resolved and accurate drawing.

 Beginning – Intermediate – Advanced welcome